Stochastic Gradient Descent for Nonparametric Additive Regression: Main Results

 \subsection{Oracle Inequality}

-We first present an oracle inequality for growing $p$, which precisely describes the trade-off in estimating $f$, balancing the capability of candidate component functions $g_k$ to approximate the $f_k$ against their respective Sobolev norms, $\|g_k\|_s$.
+We begin by presenting an oracle inequality that depends on both the dimensionality $p$ and the sample size $n$, precisely characterizing the trade-off in estimating $f$.
+This inequality balances the capability of candidate component functions $g_k$ to approximate the $f_k$ against their respective Sobolev norms, $\|g_k\|_s$.